CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Introduction

-In this paper, we propose a simple network to adapt CLIP model for open-vocabulary video instance segmentation, called CLIP-VIS.
-Our CLIP-VIS adopts the encoder-decoder structure used in Mask2Former \cite{cheng2022masked}, and replaces the original visual backbone by frozen CLIP image encoder to exploit its strong zero-shot classification ability.
+To address their limitations, we propose a simple network to directly adapt CLIP model \cite{radford2021learning} for open-vocabulary video instance segmentation, called CLIP-VIS.By pre-training on large-scale image-text dataset, CLIP has shown strong open-vocabulary classification capabilities across numerous vision tasks.
+Therefore, we adopt the encoder-decoder structure as in Mask2Former \cite{cheng2022masked} and replace the original visual backbone by frozen CLIP image encoder to fully utilize its strong zero-shot classification ability.
+To generate pixel-level features, we remove the pooling operation in original CLIP image encoder.
 Based on the modified encoder-decoder, we introduce three modules, including class-agnostic mask generation, temporal top$K$-enhanced matching, and weighted open-vocabulary classification.
-Given a set of initial queries, the class-agnostic mask generation predicts query masks in each frame and their corresponding object scores and mask IoU scores.
-The temporal top$K$-enhanced matching selects $K$ mostly matched frames from previous frames, and performs bipartite matching based on query embeddings of current frames and query embeddings from these selected frames.
-Compared to using adjacent frame or long-term frames, our temporal top$K$-enhanced matching strategy avoids matching error propagation or reduces noisy frame interference.
-Finally, inspired by ODISE \cite{xu2023open} and FC-CLIP\cite{yu2024convolutions}, weighted open-vocabulary classification employs mask pooling to generate query visual features and calculates classification scores according to the similarity of query visual features and CLIP text embeddings.
-To better correlate mask prediction and classification, our weighted open-vocabulary classification refines classifications with object scores and mask IoU scores.
-We evaluate the performance on multiple video instance segmentation datasets, including LV-VIS \cite{wang2023towards}, YTVIS2019/2021 \cite{yang2019video}, OVIS \cite{qi2022occluded}, and BURST \cite{athar2023burst}.
-The contributions and merits of this paper can be summarized as follows.
+Given a set of initial queries, the class-agnostic mask generation predicts query masks for each frame along with their corresponding object scores and mask IoU scores.
+To achieve this goal, class-agnostic mask generation attaches a mask generator, including a pixel decoder and a transformer decoder, on CLIP pre-trained image encoder.
+Class-agnostic mask generation does not require class supervision during training, which is particularly beneficial in open real-world settings, where it is impractical and expensive to annotate numerous object categories.
+Subsequently, the temporal top$K$-enhanced matching selects $K$ mostly matched frames from previous frames and performs bipartite matching based on query embeddings of current frames and query embeddings from these selected frames.
+This strategy effectively mitigates matching error propagation and reduces interference from noisy frames compared to using solely adjacent or long-term frames.
+Finally, inspired by ODISE \cite{xu2023open} and FC-CLIP\cite{yu2024convolutions}, weighted open-vocabulary classification employs mask pooling to generate query visual features from CLIP pre-trained image encoder, and calculates classification scores according to the similarity of query visual features and CLIP text embeddings that generated by CLIP pre-trained text encoder.
+To better correlate mask predictions and classifications, our weighted open-vocabulary classification refines classifications with object scores and mask IoU scores.
+We evaluate the performance on various datasets, including LV-VIS \cite{wang2023towards}, YTVIS2019/2021 \cite{yang2019video}, OVIS \cite{qi2022occluded}, and BURST \cite{athar2023burst}.
+The contributions and merits can be summarized as follows.